 =Nota Bene=

-SAETA Airlines (JStream’s version) is a fictional Ecuadorian airline, but is also loosely based on 3 former real life but now-defunct Ecuadorian carriers: The real-life SAETA (existed 1966-2000), plus TAME (1962-2020) and SAN Ecuador (1964-1999).
+SAETA Airlines (JStream’s version) is a fictional Ecuadorian airline of course, but it is loosely based on the histories of 3 former real life but now-defunct Ecuadorian carriers: The real-life SAETA (existed 1966-2000), plus TAME (1962-2020) and SAN Ecuador (1964-1999).

 I plan to write a separate article at a later date about Aeroservicios Ecuatorianos, the domestic airline that was spun off from the fictional SAETA in 1980.

 In real life, life is really hard for airlines in Ecuador.
 There are over two dozen defunct Ecuadorian airlines listed on Wikipedia, and only three active scheduled airlines as of this writing: Aeroregional, a small, Ecuadorian-owned carrier flying 4 aging 737s on mostly domestic routes; and then there are two foreign-controlled airlines, Avianca Ecuador (whose parent company is Colombian) and LATAM Ecuador (whose parent company is Chilean).
 Ecuador is thus very dependent on foreign airlines to connect with the outside world.
-In real life Ecuador’s history is highly riddled with political instability and disruption, which makes economic stability difficult as well.
-Here’s hoping Ecuador manages to work out how they can make life better for everyone living there.